linux-lock/bpflock/docs/memory-protections.md

 **Note: this is still a moving target.
 Options are not stable**.

-By default `kimgban` will restrict access to the following features and allow it only from processes in the initial [mnt namespace](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html):
+By default `kimgban` will restrict access to the following features and allow it only from processes in the initial [pid namespace](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html):

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.